 East Bay Regional Parks District (EBRPD) General Manager Bob Doyle, the event’s host, said the effort to create the park was a decades-long fight.
 “As they say, it takes a village to create anything [meaningful], and there’s no better example than this,” he said. “[Together] we’ve created a parkland from Oakland up to Richmond, an urban shoreline unmatched in the nation.”

-One of the members of that ‘village’ was event speaker and EBRPD Vice-President Whitney Dotson, a Richmond native who led a successful decades-long fight to preserve that city’s Breuner Marsh on San Pablo Bay and incorporate the urban refuge into the East Bay Regional Park District.
-His own father, the Reverend Richard Dotson, had led successful coalitions to prevent a small airport from being built near Breuner and acquired land from the Bethlehem Steel Company that became Point Pinole Regional Shoreline in 1973.
+One of the members of that ‘village’ was event speaker and EBRPD Vice-President Whitney Dotson, a Richmond native who led a successful decades-long fight to preserve his city’s Breuner Marsh on San Pablo Bay and incorporate the urban refuge into the East Bay Regional Park District.
+Dotson’s father, the Reverend Richard Dotson, had led successful coalitions to prevent a small airport from being built near the marsh, and acquired land from the Bethlehem Steel Company that became Point Pinole Regional Shoreline in 1973.
 “We’ve created a necklace of parks around the San Francisco Bay at the community level and the district level,” said Dotson.